Helvellyn via Swirral Edge and Striding Edge from Thirlmere

 VERY HARD

-Effort: Long day out, serious climb
+Effort: Shorter distance, serious climb

 Underfoot: Technical, navigation required